AsmaaYassinDev/azure-serverless-invoice-app/README.md

 When an execution request hits the API endpoint, the application automatically handles structural serialisation and maps incoming records smoothly directly into the local collection database documents.
 ![Cosmos DB Local Emulator Document Verification](./assets/emulator-setup.png)

+### Integration Testing & CI/CD Security
+This project includes a dedicated integration testing suite (`InvoiceBackend.IntegrationTests`) designed to verify real-world connectivity and data persistence with Azure Cosmos DB.

+**Running Tests Locally:**
+When running locally, the integration tests connect seamlessly to the Azure Cosmos DB Emulator.
+Ensure the emulator is running before executing `dotnet test`.

+**CI/CD Pipeline Considerations:**
+To protect sensitive cloud credentials, the GitHub Actions pipeline (`azure-functions-deploy.yml`) is engineered to dynamically inject the database connection string at runtime:
+* **Unit Tests (Quality Gate 1):** Run automatically on every push, requiring no database connection.
+* **Integration Tests (Quality Gate 2):** Require a valid Cosmos DB connection string stored in GitHub Secrets (`COSMOS_DB_TEST_CONNECTION`).
+The pipeline uses a secure Linux `echo` command to build a temporary `appsettings.json` file, runs the tests against a live cloud test-database, and then completely destroys the virtual environment to prevent secret leakage.

 ### **API Contract (POST)
 -Endpoint: POST /api/invoice/generate